RamlaBurhan/ProjectBasedLearning/2.LEMP_Stack/README.md

 ```
 ![image alt](https://github.com/RamlaBurhan/ProjectBasedLearning/blob/69fd5415ba9a56b1b5c49c44f928b30f967061d0/2.LEMP_Stack/Images/Image%2024.png)

-This means that your PHP environment is ready to connect and interact with your MySQL server
+This means that your PHP environment is ready to connect and interact with your MySQL server.